leetcode-python-java/leetcode-python-java/README.md

 Request is created from `ios` object.

-A thread in puma threadPool will process the request.
+A thread in Puma threadPool will process the request.

-The thread will invoke rack apps' `call` to get the response for the request.
+The thread will invoke Rack apps' `call` to get the response for the request.

 ### Exiting Puma
 #### Process and Thread